-I love this idea of decorating and livening up the town like this.
+I love the idea of decorating and livening up the town like this.
 There are many more pieces of artwork than the ones I have added here, it is just a pure delight for art lovers to visit Heimaey island.

 The Westman Islands are an archipelago where the main industry is fishing.
 The Islanders have lost way too many of their inhabitants to the cruel ocean.
 From 1901 until 1951, when the Memorial of drowned fishermen was unveiled, some 232 fishermen drowned by the Westman islands.
 Back in 1900, only some 500 people lived on the islands.

-In my next travel-blog on the Westman islands I am going to tell you about the Eldfell volcano and Eldheimar - the Pompei of the north and my hike on Mt.
+In my next travel-blog on the Westman islands, I am going to tell you about the Eldfell volcano and Eldheimar - the Pompei of the north and my hike on Mt.
 Eldfell - the Mountain of Fire - the volcano which spewed out lava and cinder in 1973 on the town of Westman islands, which resulted in the evacuation of the inhabitants of Heimaey island to the mainland of Iceland.

-The 4 other travel-blogs I have written on the Westman islands are:
+The 4 other travel-blogs I have written on the Westman Islands are:

 Also, check out:

-If you want to visit the Westman islands you can rent a car in Reykjavík and drive yourself to Landeyjahöfn in South-Iceland and take the ferry Herjólfur over to the islands.
+If you want to visit the Westman islands you can rent a car in Reykjavík and drive yourself to Landeyjahöfn in South Iceland and take the ferry Herjólfur over to the islands.
 Once there you can take tours on the island itself as I did, or explore it on your own.